What Temperature Should a Hot Tub Be?

 What temperature should I leave my hot tub on overnight?

-Hot tubs shouldn't be put off every night because then, you'll have to reheat to an operational temperature in the morning.
+Hot tubs shouldn't be switched off every night because you'll have to reheat to an operational temperature in the morning.

-Generally, the majority of hot tub owners do this with the intention that they are saving costs on their swim spa when in reality it's the opposite.
+Generally, the majority of hot tub owners do this intending to save costs on their swim spa when, in reality, it's the opposite.

 Most hot tubs have a heating element that ensures efficient regulation of heat.
-So, turning on and off the heater will only cause you to use more energy.
+So, turning the heater on and off will only cause it to use more energy.

 How to adjust hot tub temperature?

-Hot tubs come with a different operating system, and there's no set way to adjust the temperature.
-However, you can ask your local dealer to explain or go through the manufacturer's manual to understand the best way to tweak hot tubs.
+Hot tubs come with different operating systems, and there's no set way to adjust the temperature.
+However, you can ask your local dealer to explain the manufacturer's manual to understand the best way to tweak hot tubs.

-Remember that your safety comes first, and regardless of ambient temperature, you need to set the temperature accordingly, especially for those who are vulnerable (pregnant women, the elderly, and those with health complications).
+Remember that your safety comes first.
+Regardless of ambient temperature, you should set the temperature accordingly, especially for vulnerable pregnant women, the elderly, and those with health complications.

 How long does a hot tub take to heat up?

-Heating a hot tub to an operational temperature of 100 degrees Fahrenheit will take you around 4 hours because water takes about an hour to heat up to 5 degrees Fahrenheit.
+Heating a hot tub to an operational temperature of 38°C (100°F) will take around 4 hours because water takes about an hour to heat up to 5 degrees.

-So quick answer to the question "how hot should a hot tub be"?; is 98 to 104 degrees Fahrenheit.
-When choosing a temperature, you need to put into consideration family members, plus friends who might come to visit and spend vacations.
+So the quick answer to the question "how hot should a hot tub be?" is 37-40°C (98-104°F).
+When choosing a temperature, you need to consider family members and friends who might come to visit and spend vacations.

 You can get luxury hot tubs from Aqua Warehouse.
 We offer a wide diverse range of hot tubs for sale for those who are professionals and who just want to make a purchase for the first time.